 Near zero.
 Theewaterskloof, South Africa, 2018.

 In 2018 Cape Town, South Africa, was the first major city in known world history that faced the possibility of running out of water.
-All factors indicated that the sprawling metropolis’ taps might run dry in the near future.
+All factors indicated that the metropolis’ taps might run dry in the near future.
 Should this have happened, millions of residents would have had to queue daily for rationed water at militarized collection points.
 This had become known as Day Zero.

 The city primarily relies on rainfall for its water, in the form of six catchment dams in the Western Cape.
 Theewaterskloof, with a massive storage capacity of 480 million cubic meters, is the largest of these dams by a considerable margin; it is solely responsible for nearly half of Cape Town’s municipal water supply.
 At the time of this project's completion, it stood at an unprecedented 10.6% – the lowest measurement of all the dams in the city’s then dwindling storage system.